 Boss Approach

-Backstab uptime is everything.
-Maintain it through positioning rather than damage trades.
-Most bosses in Patch 13 telegraph with a directional turn; the window between turns is when you stack hits.
+Backstab uptime is everything, and single-target bosses are where this build is at its best.
+Maintain uptime through positioning rather than damage trades.
+Most bosses telegraph with a directional turn; the window between turns is when you stack hits.

 Cycle Multistab on every back-exposure window.
 Poisoned Blades ticks during repositioning.
+Spend Focus on a heavy backstab when the meter fills for the 2x burst.
 Use Blink to skip past the boss model when the fight rotates faster than dodge rolls can keep up.
 Save your stamina pool for burst windows; running dry mid-rotation costs more damage than any mistimed dodge.

-Bosses with rear-attack patterns (tail swipes, back-step attacks) are the hard counter.
-Switch to Devilish bow for those fights and play as a thin Ranger until the pattern resets.
+Bosses with rear-attack patterns (tail swipes, back-step attacks) are the hard counter, and so are boss fights with adds, which reintroduce the multi-enemy problem mid-encounter.
+Switch to Devilish bow for those fights and play as a thin Ranger until the pattern resets or the adds die.

 Assassin vs Ranger vs Barbarian

-Pure item:ranger is the strongest single build in Patch 13 and trades the Assassin first-strike alpha for sustained bow damage at forty meters out.
+item:ranger is the safer pure-damage archetype and trades the Assassin first-strike alpha for sustained bow damage at forty meters out.
+The bow lost ground in Update 8 and now sits in A tier alongside Assassin, but it still clears crowds with far less risk because range solves the multi-enemy fight that daggers struggle with.
 The full bow-focused breakdown lives in the Ranger Build Guide.
-Pick Ranger if your fights are AoE-heavy or you want the safest pure damage archetype with no melee risk.
+Pick Ranger if your fights are AoE-heavy or you want the archetype that never has to be in melee range.

 item:barbarian is the Strength frontline bruiser covered in the Barbarian Build Guide.
-Barbarian trades the Assassin stealth setup for raw two-handed greatsword damage and crit-fueled life leech.
-Pick Barbarian if you want melee identity without the positioning demand, or a build that survives through damage output rather than damage avoidance.
+Barbarian trades the Assassin stealth setup for raw two-handed greatsword damage and crit-fueled life leech, and it holds up against a crowd far better because it survives through damage output rather than damage avoidance.
+Pick Barbarian if you want melee identity without the positioning demand.

 Assassin is the right pick when one enemy dying first decides the encounter.
-Boss elite kills, dungeon room clears, ambush setups in the shroud zones.
-The build punishes positioning mistakes harder than Ranger or Barbarian, but the payoff per opener is the highest in the game.
+Boss elite kills, ambush setups, single dangerous targets in the shroud.
+The build punishes positioning mistakes harder than Ranger or Barbarian and asks the most of you in any fight with more than one body, but the payoff per single-target opener is the highest in the game.

 What's Next

 Assassin is one of twelve archetypes in the shared 184-point tree.
-For the cross-archetype rankings that put Assassin in context, the Enshrouded Class Tier List ranks every archetype against the Patch 13 meta.
+For the cross-archetype rankings that put Assassin in context, including why daggers thin out against crowds, the Enshrouded Class Tier List ranks every archetype against the Update 8 meta.

-For a wider view of what works in Patch 13, the Best Enshrouded Builds 2026 hub ranks every archetype side by side with build links and tool embeds.
+For a wider view of what works in Update 8, the Best Enshrouded Builds 2026 hub ranks every archetype side by side with build links and tool embeds.